Hawaiian Airlines: Acquisition by Alaska Air Group (2023–present )

 When the merger was announced, Gov. Josh Green (HI) promised that he and the attorney general Anne Lopez would monitor the merger "very closely" adding that both "are very high-quality companies, but ultimately, I will be watching to make sure all of our state's needs are met and all of our workers are cared for."
 As part of its effort to garner local support for the merger, Alaska Airlines made three key promises to Hawaii residents to maintain the Hawaiian Airlines brand, keep all front-line union employees, and protect neighbor island flights.
 In February 2024, Richard Bissen (mayor of Maui County), Rick Blangiardi (mayor of the City and County of Honolulu), Derek Kawakami (mayor of Kauai County), and Mitch Roth (mayor of Hawaiʻi County) published an open letter in the Honolulu Star-Advertiser declaring their support for the merger as "good for Hawaiʻi" and enhance service to neighbor islands.

 On September 18, 2024, Alaska Air Group completed the acquisition of Hawaiian Holdings, Inc. The company announced in August 2025 that HawaiianMiles and Alaska's MilagePlan would be replaced by a new frequent-flyer program called Atmos Rewards.
 The last day to redeem HawaiianMiles was set for September 25, with all remaining miles rolled over to Atmos Rewards by October 1.

-On October 29, 2025, Hawaiian Airlines adopted Alaska Airlines' ICAO airline designator "ASA" and call sign "ALASKA" after the two carriers received a single operating certificate from the Federal Aviation Administration (FAA).
-The final flight using Hawaiian's ICAO designator "HAL" and call sign "HAWAIIAN" was flight HA866 from Pago Pago to Honolulu.
-Hawaiian is scheduled to transition from its IATA designator "HA" to Alaska's "AS" on April 22, 2026, when the airlines complete the integration of their passenger service systems.
-Although they now operate under a single certificate, Alaska Air Group continues to use the Hawaiian Airlines brand for flights to, from, and within Hawaii.
-They are operated by Alaska Airlines and are marketed as "operated by Alaska as Hawaiian Airlines".
+On October 29, 2025, Hawaiian Airlines adopted Alaska Airlines' ICAO airline designator 'ASA' and call sign 'ALASKA' upon receiving a single air operator's certificate (AOC) from the Federal Aviation Administration (FAA).
+The final flight using Hawaiian's ICAO designator 'HAL' and call sign 'HAWAIIAN' was flight HA866 from Pago Pago to Honolulu.
+Alaska Air Group continues to use the Hawaiian Airlines brand for flights to, from, and within Hawaii; these are operated by Alaska Airlines and marketed as 'operated by Alaska as Hawaiian Airlines'.
+On April 22, 2026, the integration to a single passenger service system was completed, enabling all Hawaiian-branded flights to transition from their original IATA designator 'HA' to Alaska's 'AS'.

+On April 23, 2026, Hawaiian Airlines joined oneworld as an affiliate member of Alaska Airlines.